-- i. a) A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment; - B) The Company has maintained proper records showing full particulars of Intangible Assets. - b) As per the information and explanation given to us, the Property, Plant and Equipment have been physically verified by the Management at regular Intervals and no material discrepancies were noticed on such verification. - c) The title deeds of immovable properties (other than properties where the company is the lessee and the lease agreements are duly executed in favour of the lessee) are held in the name of the Company. - d) The company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets during the year.
-Hence, reporting under Para 3(i)(d) is not applicable. - e) No proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder.
-Hence, reporting under Para 3(i)(e) is not applicable. - ii. a) The company is engaged in the business of infrastructure development, operations and its maintenance and there is no inventory in hand at any point of time, hence paragraph 3(ii)(a) of the Order is not applicable to the company - b) The Company has not been sanctioned working capital limits in excess of $\ref{topsi}$ 5 crore, in aggregate, at any points of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under clause 3(ii)(b) of the Order is not applicable. - iii.
-The Company has not made investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties.
-Hence, reporting under Para 3(iii) are not applicable. - iv) The Company has not entered into any transaction in respect of loans, investments, guarantee and securities, which attracts compliance to the provisions of the sections 185 and 186 of the Companies Act, 2013.
+- i.
+In respect of the Company's Property, Plant and Equipment, Right-of-use Assets and Intangible Assets: - a) A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - B) The Company has maintained proper records showing full particulars of Intangible Assets. - b) The Company has a regular programme of physical verification of its Property, Plant and Equipment by which all Property, Plant and Equipment are verified by the management in a phased periodic manner.
+In accordance with this programme, Property, Plant and Equipment were verified at regular Intervals and no material discrepancies were noticed on such verification.
+In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets. - c) The title deeds of immovable properties (other than properties where the company is the lessee, and the lease agreements are duly executed in favour of the lessee) are held in the name of the Company. - d) The Company has not revalued its Property, Plant and Equipment (including Right of Use assets) or Intangible Assets during the year.
+Hence, reporting under Para 3(i)(d) is not applicable. - e) There are no proceedings which have been initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder.
+Hence, reporting under Para 3(i)(e) is not applicable. - ii. a) The company is engaged in the business of infrastructure development, operations and its maintenance and there is no inventory in hand at any point of time, hence paragraph 3(ii)(a) of the Order is not applicable to the company. - b) The Company has not been sanctioned working capital limits in excess of ₹ 5 crore, in aggregate, at any points of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under clause 3(ii)(b) of the Order is not applicable.

+- iii.
+The Company has not made investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, limited liability partnerships or any other parties.
+Hence, reporting under Para 3(iii) is not applicable. - iv.
+The Company has not entered into any transaction in respect of loans, investments, guarantee and securities, which attracts compliance to the provisions of the sections 185 and 186 of the Companies Act, 2013.
 Therefore, the paragraph 3(iv) of the Order is not applicable to the Company. - v.
-The Company has not accepted deposits or amounts which are deemed to be deposits.
-Hence, reporting under clause 3(v) of the order is not applicable to the company.

-vi.
-We have broadly reviewed the books of account maintained by the company pursuant to the Rules made by the Central Government for the maintenance of cost records under section 148 of the Act, and are of the opinion that prima facie, the prescribed accounts and records have been made.
+The Company has not accepted deposits or amounts which are deemed to be deposits and the directives issued by the Reserve Bank of India and the provisions of sections 73 to 76 or any other relevant provisions of the Companies Act and the rules framed there under.
+Hence, reporting under Para 3(v) is not applicable. - vi.
+We have broadly reviewed the cost records maintained by the Company prescribed by the Central Government under sub-section (1) of Section 148 of the Act, in respect of the activities carried on by the Company and we are of the opinion that prime-facia the prescribed records have been maintained.
+We have, however, not made a detailed examination of the cost records with the view to determine whether they are accurate or complete.